 Recycling (recovery & sortation)

 NatureWorks LLC is comitted to responsibly introducing Ingeo™ biopolymer into any market and region.
-We work hard to address the concerns of all recyclers while supporting initiatives to achieve the best recycling results through local infrastructure, collection, and processing.
+We are working hard to address the concerns of all recyclers while supporting initiatives to achieve the best recycling results through local infrastructure, collection, and processing.

 - We participate in regional pilot studies to address the specific concerns of local recyclers.
-One such example is the work we're doing in California with the Department of Conservation to help design a multi-plastic sorting business model that will benefit the environment while also being profitable and affordable to most or all communities.
+One such example is the work we're doing in California with Titus MRF Services to help design a multi-plastic sorting business model that will benefit the environment while also being profitable and affordable to most or all communities.

-- We've studied the use of sorting technologies like near-infrared as well as low-cost alternatives like black light illumination to ensure that Ingeo can be uniquely identified using something as simples as a black light.
+- We've studied the use of sorting technologies like near-infrared to ensure that Ingeo can be uniquely identified as new technologies for sorting come on-line.

 THE RECYCLING SITUATION TODAY